bnb-chain/bnb-chain.github.io/docs/wallet/wallet_api.md

----
-sidebar_label: BNB Chain Wallet API
+# BNB Chain Wallet API
-hide_table_of_contents: false
----

 BNB Chain Wallet injects a global API into websites visited by its users at `window.BinanceChain`.